Format Hardcover

 "An excellent, perceptive and superbly crafted analysis of the way our ever-changing world has responded to Tolkien.
 A stunning achievement."
 Brian Sibley, award-winning author of The Fall of Númenor

 "A modern journey through Tolkien’s work, which has engendered a rich field of cultural activity.
-A thought-provoking examination. the authority of extensive research, Groom unpacks the reasons for the appeal of Tolkien to a new generation."
+A thought-provoking examination.
+With the authority of extensive research, Groom unpacks the reasons for the appeal of Tolkien to a new generation."

 Kirkus Reviews